-When you have successfully conceived from donated eggs and everything has gone as planned it might be the time to think through how and when to talk to your child about the origins of their creation.
-This is a very frequently discussed subject.
+When you are happy parents to donor conceived child and everything has gone as planned, it might be the time to think through how and when to talk to your child about the origins of their creation.
+This is a very frequently discussed topic for the parents of donor eggs babies.
 Every parent struggles with these thoughts and questions, how and what to say?
 How will the child react?
+What will be the donor egg child experience?
 Should I worry about the reaction?
-What if it goes wrong and so on.
-Do not worry: as long as you are honest and the child is loved and cared for, you can be sure everything’s going to be okay.
-Still it is of course a very good idea to think it through and come up with some sort of strategy.
-We will try to help you with carrying this operation out as smoothly as possible.
+What if it goes wrong?
+Do not worry: as long as you are honest and the child is loved and cared for, you can be sure everything is going to be okay.
+Still, it is a very good idea to think it through and come up with some sort of strategy.
+We will try to help you with going through this as smoothly as possible.

-How to talk to your child about their origins
+Egg donation: Talking to your child about their origin

 If you need some encouragement and motivation to start the process, here are some really good reasons to tell your child:

-- It’s a very good start in building an honest relationship
+- It is a very good start in building an honest relationship

-- It’s the right thing to do and shows respect toward the child and their right to know who they are
+- It is the right thing to do and shows respect toward the child and their right to know who they are

-- It protects the child from shock and stress in the future when the truth comes out accidentally
+- It protects the child from shock and stress in the future when they accidentally find out they are donor eggs babies

 - It puts the child in control of what to do with this information in the future so they can make their own decisions in this matter

-- It absolutely does not change the child’s attitude to be negative towards the parents
+- It absolutely does not change the child’s attitude to negative towards their parents

-- You can explain some differences in the appearances so the child does not have some wrong ideas, like that it was adopted or was a result of an affair.
+- You can explain some differences in the appearance so the child does not have some wrong ideas, such as they were adopted or were a result of an affair.

-- Makes some technical issues of medical procedures easier because you can be clear about the medical history.
+- Coming out makes some technical issues of potential future medical procedures easier because you can be clear about medical history.

 You can start before the child reaches the age of 5.
 It seems a bit early but the thing is that with time you adjust the given information appropriately to the child’s age and ability to comprehend the facts.
-So you can start at 5 with some totally basic information, for example that you wanted the baby so much and had to get help from a kind lady so it could be born and be loved.
-When the child grows you can add more specific information so that when they finally get the idea what egg donation really means, they won’t feel lost or shocked.
+So you can start at 5 with some totally basic information, for example that you wanted the baby so much and had to get help from a kind lady so they could be born and loved.
+When the child is a bit older, you can add more specific information so that when they finally get the idea what donor eggs babies really mean, they will not feel lost or shocked.
 If everything goes as planned the child will be growing up not thinking “why are they telling me this now?” because they will feel that you have always been honest about this subject.

-There are of course situations when the child is bit older and still doesn’t know.
-No matter, it is never too late.
+There are situations when the child is bit older and still does not know.
+However, it is never too late.
 It only makes it more of an event than a long term process.
 If your child is a teenager or is already an adult, you might need a little support.
 You might try contacting other parents who found themselves in a similar situation or on ED support sites which we will talk about at the end of this article.
-There are also books and DVDs which you can easily find on the internet.
+There are also books and videos about families with donor eggs babies which you can easily find on the internet.

 You already have an idea when to tell your child, now it is the time to know how and what to say.
 First of all, don’t worry about the language issues when it comes to sex and reproduction.
-At the beginning it won’t be an issue simply because you won’t have to talk about sex at all.
-When you start, give bits of information adding more details over time.
+At the beginning it will not be an issue simply because you will not have to talk about sex at all.
+When you start, give bits of information adding some more details over time.
 In the beginning the language should be simple and it can be absolutely free of sex and reproduction issues.
 When your child is ready, give bigger blocks of information and add the details you feel they should know at their age.
-You can find help on how and what to tell your child in some books like “Our Story” or “Telling and Talking booklet”.
+You can find help on how and what to tell your child in some books about donor eggs babies like “Our Story” or “Telling and Talking booklet”.

-Whether you tell your family and friends or not is entirely up to you.
+Whether you tell your family and friends about your donor child is entirely up to you.
 Do as you feel, it is your child and this is your decision.
 However, it is a good idea to tell just the closest family members to avoid some drama later – grandparents could feel a bit cheated if they found out by themselves.
 There are, however, some advantages in enlightening you friends.
-As your child grows, they change and some appearance differences could be spotted and articulated by your friends.
+As your child grows up, they change and some appearance differences could be spotted and articulated by your friends.
 This, in turn, might make your child start thinking and talking with somebody and they could come to some false conclusions and cause some uncomfortable situations.
 Being open with this case makes it less problematic.
 It could also be good for you just to tell somebody and talk about the whole issue.

-We support being honest with children but there are circumstances in which we should think twice.
+EggDonationFriends support being honest with donor embryo children but there are circumstances in which we should think twice.
 Not every 6-year-old is the same as another 6-year-old.
 If your child has some development issues or learning difficulties, you must take it under consideration and adjust it to their needs.
-There are also communities which don’t exactly tolerate any other conception methods then the natural ones which could expose the child to some unpleasantness.
-However, try avoiding the situation when you don’t tell the child because you think it would be bad for them while, in fact, you are just scared yourself.
-You might regret it later.
+There are also communities which do not exactly tolerate any other conception methods than the natural ones and would consider donor eggs babies as not part of their community.
+This could expose the child to some anxiety or feeling of being rejected.
+Choose your enviroment and friends wisely.
+Having a donor egg baby may not be easy, but it is really rewarding and definitely challenging.
+Try to avoid the situation when you don’t tell the child at all because of your internal fears.
+In the long run it may not be good for anybody.